jashwanth84/OpenCode-GoRouter-on-Termux/README.md

 opencode --version
 ```

-After major OpenCode updates, double-check the provider config — provider syntax occasionally changes between versions.
+After major OpenCode updates, double-check your provider config — provider syntax occasionally changes between versions.

 ## Security

-- Never share, screenshot, or commit your GoRouter API key.
+- Never share, screenshot, or commit your API key.
 - Add `opencode.json`, `.env`, and any config files with embedded secrets to `.gitignore`.
 - Prefer the credential stored via `/connect` over hardcoding a key in `opencode.json`.
+- Only use keys issued directly by your provider's own account dashboard — not shared or "free" keys from third parties.
 - If a key is ever exposed:
-  1. Open the GoRouter dashboard.
+  1. Open your provider's dashboard.
-  2. Go to **API Keys**.
+  2. Go to API Keys.
   3. Revoke the exposed key.
   4. Create a new one.
   5. Reconnect it with `/connect` in OpenCode.

 ## Disclaimer

 This is an independent, personal setup guide.
-It isn't affiliated with, endorsed by, or sponsored by Anthropic, the OpenCode maintainers, or GoRouter.
+It isn't affiliated with, endorsed by, or sponsored by Anthropic or the OpenCode maintainers.
 "Claude" and related model names belong to Anthropic.
-GoRouter's access to any given model, its pricing, and its terms of service are controlled solely by GoRouter — review them yourself before depending on this setup for anything important.
+Any provider's access, pricing, and terms of service are controlled solely by that provider — review them yourself before depending on this setup for anything important.

 ## License

 Not yet licensed.
 If you plan to share this repo publicly, add a `LICENSE` file — MIT is a common, permissive choice for a setup guide like this.

+---

+Guide written and maintained by **Infinity Codes Free**.
+More Android/AI setup guides: [YouTube](https://www.youtube.com/@InfinityCodeLabOfficial) · [Telegram](https://t.me/Infinitycodesfree)